JustinHamerly/data-structures-and-algorithms/javascript/code-challenges/stack-and-queue/README.md

 Author: Justin Hamerly

 Stack, Queue and PseudoQueue classes with built in methods utilizing a Node class and an Exception class.

+AnimalShelter class with built in methods for managing Cat and Dog instances

 Includes comprehensive tests for all methods.

 ## Challenge